SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/interfaces/python/gallerySetup.md

 _gallery_ suffers some limitations compared to _art_:
  * it is not able to access `art::Run` and `art::SubRun` data products, but only `art::Event` ones.
- * its interface is behind compared to `art::Event`; for example, it does not yet support `art::Event::getProduct()`.
+ * its interface is behind compared to `art::Event`.

 `cppyy` also suffers severe limitations.
  * overload resolution is tricky; apparently `cppyy` attempts to call all the possible functions/methods with the same name in the attempt to figure out which one is the correct one, and captures the exceptions from errors.
      * The error message when failing to find the appropriate function is usually of not much use.
-     * If the call itself throws an exception, it may be impossible to access it in Python.
+     * If the call itself throws an exception, it may be impossible to access that exception in Python.
+ * some template calls do not work (e.g. `for TPC in geom.Iterate[ROOT.geo.TPCGeo]():` does not iterate anything).

 Other resources